 Pair transom windows with short or minimal types of curtain bangs only if needed for shade.
 They are excellent for both traditional and modern homes with high ceilings.
 Frosted or textured glass can enhance privacy while still allowing light, and installation above doorways should consider proper structural support.

-16. Storm windows
+16. Storm Windows: Extra Protection

 Design considerations: